 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The schedule of operating expenses for the year ended December 31, 2020 and 2019, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion or provide any assurance on it.
+The schedule of operating expenses for the year ended December 31, 2021 and 2020, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any form of assurance thereon.

-Mayuce Beothur Kalicka.
+Mayer Bestler Kalieta.
 P.C.

-Holyoke, Massachusetts June 24, 2021
+Holyoke, Massachusetts June 23, 2022

-Within this section of the South Hadley Electric Light Department's ("the Department") annual financial report, management provides a narrative discussion and analysis of the Department's financial activities as of and for the years ending December 31, 2020, 2019 and 2018.
+Within this section of the South Hadley Electric Light Department's ("the Department") annual financial report, management provides a narrative discussion and analysis of the Department's financial activities as of and for the years ended December 31, 2021, 2020 and 2019.
 The Department's performance is discussed and analyzed within the context of the accompanying financial statements and disclosures.